AdobeDocs/campaign-classic.en/help/delivery/using/creating-a-delivery-template.md

 topic-tags: using-delivery-templates
 ---

-# Creating a delivery template{#creating-a-delivery-template}
+# Create a delivery template{#creating-a-delivery-template}

 ![](assets/do-not-localize/how-to-video.png) [Discover this feature in video](#delivery-template-video)

-## Converting an existing delivery to a template {#converting-an-existing-delivery-to-a-template}
+## Convert an existing delivery to a template {#converting-an-existing-delivery-to-a-template}

 A delivery can be converted to a template for new repeated delivery actions.
 To convert a delivery to a template, select it from the delivery list, accessible via the **[!UICONTROL Campaign management]** node of the tree.